Generic Name: tedizolid (oral/injection) (te DIZ oh lid)

 You should not use tedizolid if you are allergic to it.

-Tedizolid can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Tedizolid may harm an unborn baby.
+Tell your doctor if you are pregnant.

-The oral form of tedizolid is a tablet taken by mouth.
-You may take the tedizolid tablet with or without food.
+Tedizolid oral is taken by mouth.
+Take this medicine at the same time each day, with or without food.

-Tedizolid injection is a powder medicine that must be mixed with a liquid (diluent) in an IV bag before using it.
-If you are using the injections at home, be sure you understand how to properly mix and store the medicine.
+Tedizolid injection must be mixed with a liquid (diluent) before using it.
+When using injections by yourself, be sure you understand how to properly mix and store the medicine.
 Use only the diluent provided with your medicine.

-Gently swirl but do not shake the mixed medicine or it may foam.
+Gently swirl but do not shake the mixed medicine.
 Do not use if the medicine has changed colors or has particles in it.
 Call your pharmacist for new medicine.

 After mixing tedizolid injection, you may store the mixture for up to 24 hours at room temperature or in a refrigerator.

 Each single-use vial (bottle) of tedizolid injection is for one use only.
-Throw away after one use, even if there is still some medicine left in it after injecting your dose.
+Throw it away after one use, even if there is still medicine left inside.

 What happens if I miss a dose?